blbadger/blbadger.github.io/neural-networks.md

 ```

-Next let's make the neural network program.
+Next let's design the neural network.
 This will call on external APIs, so the documentation for [Keras](https://keras.io/) and [Tensorflow](https://www.tensorflow.org/api_docs) is important to anyone wishing to set up a network on these libraries.
 First we write a docstring for our program stating its purpose and output, and import the relevant libraries.

 ```python